 We go further in exploring whether our results are robust to removing any potentially predictable giant oil discoveries.
-Because discoveries that followed others are more likely to be subject to the view that they are predictable, we test whether our main results still hold if we remove discoveries in the year immediately following a pre-existing discovery.
+Because discoveries that followed others are more likely to be subject to the view that they are predictable, we test whether our main results still hold if we remove discoveries in the year immediately following a preexisting discovery.
 The impulse responses for our key macro variables are virtually unchanged compared to our benchmark results, except the response of employment becomes less informative.
-We also tried retaining as news shocks only discoveries that happened without a prior history of discoveries in the last past three years, and the impulse responses are again qualitatively similar to our benchmark results (Figure D.IV in the Supplementary Appendix D).
-Finally, we also controlled for current and lagged exploration efforts using data from Global Energy Systems and our still find significant anticipation effects in the current account and saving rate (Figure D.V in the Supplementary Appendix D).41
+We also tried retaining as news shocks only discoveries that happened without a prior history of discoveries in the past three years, and the impulse responses are again qualitatively similar to our benchmark results (Figure D.IV in Online Appendix D).
+Finally, we controlled for current and lagged exploration efforts using data from Global Energy Systems and still find significant anticipation effects in the current account and saving rate (Figure D.V in Online Appendix D).40